deficollective/defiscan/src/content/protocols/aave-v3-prime.md

 ## Upgradeability

-The permissions and upgradeability in the re-deployed contracts of the modules _Core Lend & Borrow_ and _Reserve Parameters_ are the same.
+The permissions and upgradeability in the re-deployed contracts of the modules _Core Lend & Borrow_ and _Reserve Parameters_ are the same to the Aave v3 Core instance.
 The permission owners are the same multisig accounts as on the _Core_ instance.
 As a consequence, the same _upgradeability_ rating is assigned to the _Prime_ report.

-A notable difference to the _Core_ instance is the introduced dependency on a Risk Oracle provided by Chaos Labs which helps to update risk parameters within governance set guardrails based on quantitative algorithmic risk models in real time.
-The `EdgeRiskSteward` makes sure the values submitted by the `RiskOracle` contract are within guardrails and thus no additional _upgradeability_ risk is introduced.
+The `EdgeRiskSteward` makes sure the values submitted by the `RiskOracle` contract are within guardrails and thus no additional _upgradeability_ risk compared to the _core_ instance is introduced.

 > Upgradeability score: High

 ## Autonomy

-The Aave v3 Prime instance uses the same dependencies as the core instance plus an additional dependency which is the Risk Oracle.
+The Aave v3 Prime instance uses the same dependencies as the _core_ instance plus an additional dependency which is the Risk Oracle.

 ### Risk Oracle